elifoz/Hotel-Automation/README.md

 # Hotel-Automation
 This is my first PHP project.
-I used PDO_MYSQL when coding. if you want to use XCRUD operations you can download here http://xcrud.com/
+I used PDO_MYSQL when coding. for use XCRUD operations click to download here http://xcrud.com/